cwlroda/MIPS-Simulator/readme.md

 ```
 make testbench
 ```
-_Note: it is entirely possible that nothing needs to happen when this is executed.
-It is to allow for freedom of implementation._

-This should result in an executable called:
+This will create an executable called:
 ```
 bin/mips_testbench
 ```